Ricardokevins/Kevinpro-NLP-demo/README.md

 3. **Transformer implement and useful NLP toolkit**：[Ricardokevins/EasyTransformer: Quick start with strong baseline of Bert and Transformer without pretrain (github.com)](https://github.com/Ricardokevins/EasyTransformer)

 # What's New ~~
+## 2023.3.27
+1. Update simple demo about inference process of Large Language model.
+Will Update more in the future.

 ## 2022.8.31
 1. Update for Diffusion Model.
 We adopt the code from [tutorial](https://huggingface.co/blog/annotated-diffusion) And made some necessary changes to the code to make it work locally.
 The practical training model and inference results can be found in the Diffusion/Result2 folder.
 ## 2022.3.25